 It is a scheme established by Priston Parish Council where villagers are made aware of and can respond to an incident requiring IMMEDIATE action, in order to provide a first response before the arrival of emergency/specialist services.

-An incident which threatens bodily injury, serious damage to property or any other incident where one would need to call an emergency service.
+An incident which threatens bodily injury, serious damage to property or any other incident where one would need to call 999 for an emergency service.

 A dedicated “WhatsApp” Group - Priston Emergency Group (PEG) - has been set up by the Parish Council specifically for use in emergency situations requiring an immediate response.